Forma: Garmin Recovery Data to Structured Strength Workouts

 Summary

-For Garmin users who already check their recovery data each morning and then wonder what to do with it, Forma provides the answer.
-Try it at app.forma.coach.
-No sign-up required.
+For Garmin users who already check their recovery data each morning and wonder what to do with it, Forma provides the answer.
+Try it at app.forma.coach (free, no sign-up required), or install the Connect IQ widget directly on your watch.

 Forma is an independent project.
 It is not affiliated with or endorsed by Garmin or the5krunner.
-The tool is currently free during early access.
+Guest mode is free.
+Pro and Ultra plans are available with a 28-day free trial.

 FAQ